MW Leaders of Historical Preservation Awards

 Jim is all about the visuals.
-He recorded numerous videotaped interviews of local residents recalling their stories and memories of our community.
+He recorded numerous videotaped interviews of local residents, recalling their stories and memories of our community.
 He also documented sites around town with photographs.
-A significant undertaking of his was putting together a collection of photographs he took around town in 1998 to depict what Manitowish Waters looked like in the year of Wisconsin’s sesquasentenial ( that’s the 150 year anniversary of WI’s statehood).
-The album is huge.. and quite impressive.
+A significant undertaking of his was putting together a collection of photographs he took around town in 1998 to depict what Manitowish Waters looked like in the year of Wisconsin’s Sesquicentennial (the 150-year anniversary of Wisconsin's statehood).
+The album is huge...and quite impressive.

-Mark’s roots in Manitowish Waters go back many generations on both Manitowish and Rest Lake.
-Mark loves to research but his passion is cartography.
-He has done some breakthough work on rare defining maps of our area.
+Mark’s roots in Manitowish Waters go back many generations on both Manitowish and Rest lakes.
+Mark loves to research, but his passion is cartography.
+He has done some breakthrough work on rare, defining maps of our area.
 Some of them are framed and on display at the library.
 He has also shared many family photos of historical significance to Manitowish Waters.
-His excitement about local history is contagious and his contributions to our historical society are greatly appreciated.
+His excitement about local history is contagious, and his contributions to our historical society are greatly appreciated.

 Ruth Dickerson Gardner

-Henry Voss, Ruth’s Grandfather, started collecting photos and documenting the history of the area in the early 1900s.
-The tradition was continued by Ruth and her mother Audrey Voss Dickerson all through the twentieth century.
-Many historical photos and stories can be found in Ruth’s published book “Lunch at Boney’s Mound”.
+Henry Voss, Ruth’s grandfather, started collecting photos and documenting the history of the area in the early 1900s.
+The tradition was continued by Ruth and her mother Audrey Voss Dickerson all through the 20th century.
+Many historical photos and stories can be found in Ruth’s published book, “Lunch at Boney’s Mound.”
 Ruthie serves as a Director of the MWHS and has very generously shared much of her collection with the historical society for our archives and website.
-Her stories, book, videos and photos about the history of Manitowish Waters continue to delight both residents and visitors and she is still adding to her collection.
+Her stories, book, videos and photos about the history of Manitowish Waters continue to delight both residents and visitors, and she is still adding to her collection.

 Michael J. Dunn III and David Dunn

 David has contributed details and his personal recollection of the historic fish elevator previously located at the dam between Rest and Vance lakes.
-He has donated some very historic maps, artifacts and continues to assist the Society in developing our collection.
-David is an active member of the MW Historical Society and we appreciate his interest in helping preserve the area history.
+He has donated some very historic maps and artifacts, and he continues to assist the Society in developing our collection.
+David is an active member of the MW Historical Society, and we appreciate his interest in helping preserve the area history.